cfdigven/llm-test/README.md

 ## Architecture

-The system is built around two main concepts:
+The system is built around three main customizable components:

-### Fetchers
+### 1. Fetchers

 Fetchers are responsible for:
 - Matching URLs using regex patterns